 Students referred to the principal's office may receive a Minor Behavior Tracking form or a Major Office Referral explaining the nature of the offense and any action taken.
-A copy of this report will be sent by mail.
 In an effort to maintain a safe school environment and positively influence student behavior, we will use a progressive discipline system.
 Consequences assigned will be based on how many times the student has been in trouble and based on the severity of the incident.

-Consequences can range from a warning up to after school detentions, and including suspension and/or expulsion by the school board.
+Consequences can range from a warning up to detentions, and including suspension and/or expulsion by the school board.

-Discipline Code

-CLASSROOM BEHAVIOR
+Discipline Code CLASSROOM BEHAVIOR

 Classroom teachers are responsible for managing behaviors in their classrooms and have the final say about rule enforcement.
-Examples of behaviors that teachers may need to remove students from class are: Insubordination-failure to comply with an order given by an adult
+Examples of behaviors that teachers may need to remove students from class are:

-- Disrespect-rude and discourteous shown to an adult - Inappropriate physical contact, hitting, pushing, etc. - Profanity - Repeated disruption of class activities The consequence for being removed from class and sent to the office may result in an after-school detention.
+- Insubordination-failure to comply with an order given by an adult. - Disrespect-rude and discourteous shown to an adult - Inappropriate physical contact, hitting, pushing, etc. - Profanity - Repeated disruption of class activities The consequence for being removed from class and sent to the office may result in detentions, or suspensions.